andrie/shimmer/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# simmer.shiny
+# shimmer

-The `simmer.shiny` package contains a discrete event simulation that explores how `shiny` processes behave at scale, typically orchestrated by RStudio Connect or Shiny Server Pro.
+The `shimmer` package contains a discrete event simulation that explores how `shiny` processes behave at scale, typically orchestrated by RStudio Connect or Shiny Server Pro.

-The `simmer` package for discrete event simulations provides the underlying infrastructure of the simulation.
+The underlying infrastructure of the simulation is provided by the `simmer` package for discrete event simulations provides.
+In other words, `shimmer` simulates Shiny app scaling using the `simmer` simulation framework.

 ## Installation